ctrl-escp/sudoku/README.md

 - [ ] Board state is incompletely restored
   - [ ] Pencil marks aren't saved
   - [ ] All digits on the board change to hardcoded after load
+- [ ] Timer does not continue from previous value when loading data
 - [ ] Some borders appear to not overlap